NVIDIA/spark-rapids/docs/compatibility.md

 types to strings.
 The GPU uses a lowercase `e` prefix for an exponent while Spark uses uppercase `E`.
 As a result the computed string can differ from the default behavior in Spark.

-As of 22.06 this conf is enabled by default, to disable this operation on the GPU, set [`spark.rapids.sql.castFloatToString.enabled`](configs.md#sql.castFloatToString.enabled) to `false`.
+Starting from 22.06 this conf is enabled by default, to disable this operation on the GPU, set [`spark.rapids.sql.castFloatToString.enabled`](configs.md#sql.castFloatToString.enabled) to `false`.

 ### String to Float